Regional Offices (Closed)

 In order to be considered eligible, your answer must be "Yes" to all five questions.
 If your answer is "No" to one or more of the above question(s), you should consider postponing your application until the above requirements are met.

-Admission of CandidatesPlease send your application (Cover Note and P11 form) by e-mail to: email@example.com indicating the session you are applying for.
+Admission of CandidatesPlease send your application (Cover Note and a pdf file of Personal History Profile, which can be created after registration of your personal history at UN Inspira site by e-mail to: email@example.com indicating the session you are applying for.
 Or to the following address: Internship Programme

 United Nations Centre for Regional Development